 Not so with companies like Clever Real Estate, which pre-negotiates lower commissions with top Florida agents and connects them with buyers.
-Working with Clever gets sellers a full-service, five-star sale experience for a $3,000 flat fee, or 1% if your home sells for more than $350,000.
+Working with Clever gets sellers a full-service, five-star sale experience for 1.5% once your home sells.

 Real Estate Witch has partnered with Clever Real Estate to help our audience realize their real estate dreams.
 Contact Clever today for a free, no strings attached consultation!